 Adam's artistic research & practice centres on a multi-screen form he calls the video polyptych with which he explores cognitive dissonances underlying our responses to climate change.
-Building on his documentary background he is undertaking a PhD at UNSW Art & Design, exploring aesthetic visual representations of anthropogenic global warming.
+Building on his documentary background he is undertaking a PhD at the University of New South Wales' Faculty of Art & Design, exploring aesthetic visual representations of anthropogenic global warming.

 You can read an interview with Adam at Climate Conversations (July 2016).